moore-drew/ShinyCellPlus/README.md

 ## Deploying to shinyapps.io

-ShinyCellPLUS is written in Shiny and can be deployed to Posit's web service, https://shinyapps.io.
+ShinyCellPlus is written in Shiny and can be deployed to Posit's web service, https://shinyapps.io.
 After setting up an account with shinyapps.io, copy your 'name'/'token'/'secret' pair through the "Tokens" page; it should be structured like this:

 ```
 rsconnect::setAccountInfo(name='<ACCOUNT>',